Living in Chiang Mai, Thailand (+ what to do in Chiang Mai for tourists)

 The grand finale is the release of thousands of Khom Loy lanterns into the night skies of Chiang Mai.

-releasing a Khom Loy lantern
+person releasing a Khom Loy lantern

-releasing a Khom Loy lantern
+Releasing a Khom Loy lantern

 Another Festival that shouldn’t be missed is Thai New Year or Songkran as it is known in Thai.